ten-protocol/go-ten/docs/_docs/cross-chain/bridge.md

 ## Layer 1 To Layer 2 Specifics

 The `ObscuroBridge.sol` contract is responsible for managing the layer 1 side of the bridge.
-It's the "bridge to Obscuro".
+It's the "bridge to Ten".
 The `EthereumBridge.sol` contract is responsible for managing the layer 2 side of the bridge.
 It's the "bridge to Ethereum".

 In order to bridge tokens over they need to be whitelisted. **Initially only accounts with the admin role can whitelist tokens!** When the protocol has matured this whitelisting functionality will change.
 If you want your token to be whitelisted, get in touch with us through our discord.

 When an asset is whitelisted, the bridge internally uses the `publishMessage` call on the `MessageBus` contract which is deployed and exposed by the `ManagementContract` on layer 1.
 In the message that is published the bridge "tells" the other side of it, which resides on layer 2 that a token has been whitelisted.
 This in turn creates a wrapped version of the token on the other side.
 This version of the token can only be minted and burned by the layer 2 bridge.
-Notice that when the bridge "tells" its counter part, the message is not automatically delivered by Obscuro.
+Notice that when the bridge "tells" its counter part, the message is not automatically delivered by Ten.
 To automate the process one needs to have a relayer in place that will do it automatically and a system in place that funds the gas costs of said relayer.
 As the network grows general purpose relayers might pop up.
 If you are developing or have developed such a relayer, contact us on discord to get it listed.

  * Minting allows to create fresh funds on the L2 when they get locked on L1.
  * Burning allows to destroy supply on L2 in order to release it from the bridge on L1.